Menu

 One is that regardless of our differences, there are common aspects of being human that we all share.
 We have all experienced emotional pain, have dreams and aspirations, and want to love and be loved (even if we find that difficult to acknowledge).

 The other is that as addicts, we are subject to the self-delusion that addiction brings and in recovery, we need to trust others who understand the problem.
+Group psychotherapy provides empirical support for this approach, as members often find that sharing their experiences in a supportive group environment reduces shame and isolation while building genuine connections.

 Group therapy offers a dynamic opportunity to identify and change the way we are in relationships.
 We can find a way to be authentic, without the need for a false self, able to remove the obstacles keeping us from achieving our goal of a satisfying and sustainable recovery.